GAVLab/xbow440/README.md

 Non-ROS building is no longer enabled.
 See `CMakeLists.txt.rosbuild` to figure out how to cobble together your own CMakeLists.txt outside of catkin.

+!!!  **THIS BRANCH DOES NOT USE ROS TIME.
+IT USES SYSTEM CLOCK TIME, CONVERTED TO THE ROS TIME REPRESENTATION** !!!